-The committee may find it useful to have the major qualifications/expectations of the job on a checklist and to ask each member to individually rate each candidate on the checklist before the committee meeting.
+The committee may find it useful to have the major qualifications/expectations of the job on a check list and to ask each member to individually rate each candidate on the checklist before the committee meeting.
 The committee may establish a set of criteria to be used to screen the applicant pool, such as degree requirements and experience in a relevant field.
-Applicants that do not meet the minimum standard criteria will not be given additional consideration.
+Applicants that do not meet the minimum, standard criteria, will not be given additional consideration.
 Discussion about the final ranking of the candidates may take more than one meeting.
 The results of the rating form might guide the committee's discussion, but the committee's judgment in the end is most important.
-Finalists should then be identified and cleared with the appointing officer before interviews are arranged.
+Fin no alists should then be identified and cleared with the appointing officer before interviews are arranged.
 The appointing officer makes initial phone contact with the individual (to ensure continued interest in the position, gain permission to contact references and others identified in the resume, and to establish basic understandings about the nature of the position, matters of compensation and benefits, and so on).
 Search committee members may conduct phone interviews with candidates on a short list and will check references typically by phone before the candidate is invited to campus.
 Those checking references are reminded that they may ask only questions that are directly relevant to job performance.
 The Search Committee will identify a short list of candidates to be invited to campus for interviews.
-See Appendix 1G for a procedural checklist, candidate evaluation forms, guidance on performing reference calls, and information on Interviewing Do's and Don'ts.
+See Appendix for guidance on performing reference calls and the information on Interviewing Do's and Dont's..